 It stands to reason that, due to a coronavirus-related cash flow problem, companies of all sizes may lapse on payroll.
 So what should you do if you can’t make payroll?
-Whatever you do, don’t stress out.
-Read on for seven options for paying your employees when you think you can’t make payroll—and three options should you miss payroll.
+Read on for six options for paying your employees when you think you can’t make payroll—and three options should you miss payroll.

-How to increase cash flow when you think you can’t make payroll
+6 ways to increase cash flow when you can’t make payroll

 1. Ask your vendors for longer payment terms.

 Humans are the heart of any business.
 Explain your situation to your vendors as soon as possible.
 Be transparent and realistic about payment solutions and pay dates.
 If you’re a vendor, now is a great time to collect on any past due or outstanding accounts.
 Consider offering early payment discounts to encourage your buyers to pay as soon as possible.

 2. Offer a discount to new customers who pre-pay for services.

 Explain to your customers that pre-paying for services can help ensure the quality of the service in this challenging time.
 Your customers will appreciate both the positive discussion and financial benefit.